 The Nike Free x Metcon is the best running shoe option in the 2018 Nike Metcon line.

-It has more cushioning in the sole and midsole when compared to the Metcon 4 and DSX Flyknit 2.
+It has more cushioning in the sole and midsole when compared to the Metcon 4 and Flyknit 3.

 Because of the extra cushioning, it’s also the most comfortable for running long distances, walking, and all day wear.

-The Nike Metcon 4 model is still the stability champ – and is the best option for lifting heavy weights, but the Free x Metcon seems fine for most people for use in the WOD.
+The Nike Metcon 4 (and Nike Metcon 4 XD) model is still the stability champ – and is the best option for lifting heavy weights, but the Free x Metcon seems fine for most people for use in the WOD.